elmaan-kh/PowerShell-Cheat-Sheet/README.md

 ### Summary:
-Classwork 6 focused on CIM cmdlets, like `Get-CimClass`, `Get-CimInstance`, and `Where-Object` to retrieve and filter data from CIM classes, which are used for querying system information similar to WMI.
+For Classwork 6, I focused on CIM commands, like `Get-CimClass`, `Get-CimInstance`, and `Where-Object` to retrieve and filter data from CIM classes, which are used for querying system information similar to WMI.

 ---